An employee may have the right to paternity leave and pay if either of the following apply:

-It's a good idea for your workplace to have a paternity policy that all staff can easily access, for example on an intranet or in a handbook, so that everyone knows their rights.
+It's a good idea for your organisation to have a paternity policy that all staff can easily access, for example on an intranet or in a handbook, so that everyone knows their rights.

 2. Paternity leave

-Some workplaces offer more paternity leave.
+Some organisations offer more paternity leave.
 Check the employment contract if you're not sure.